 ◘ Ruby created in a lab may sometimes look fake as too much of perfection doesn't always seem good.

-This article gives a detailed description of lab created ruby gemstones which are as natural as real ruby, but are still not considered as natural.
+This was a detailed description of lab created ruby gemstones which are as natural as real ruby, but are still not considered as natural.
 The above segment is a profound example of that.
 So, before adding these flawless cherries to your jewelry collection, it is always recommended to assess, analyze, and then buy it.